One of the key priorities of the Centre for Future Health is support for early career researchers.

 Many labs study the insulin-signalling pathways that occur at the start of this cascade, and many study the trafficking of a glucose transformer protein known as GLUT4 from internal stores in the cell to the cell surface (from where it enters the body’s circulation and goes on to facilitate the transport of excessive glucose into fat and muscle cells for storage) but little is known about the interface between these two processes and this is a major knowledge gap.
 Dimitrios will work with two internationally-recognised diabetes labs at the University of York (one in Biology, the other in Chemistry) that work respectively on insulin-signalling and GLUT4-trafficking and try to fill this knowledge gap by dissecting the signals in order to better understand how they mobilise GLUT4.

-Biography: Adam completed his undergraduate Master of Physics degree at the University of York in 2009 and went on to pursue a DPhil in Condensed Matter Physics at the University of Oxford where he developed new hybrid protein-DNA nanotechnology, harnessing natural protein machines with DNA nanostructures.
+Adam has taken up a Newcastle University Track Fellowship to continue his research.
+He completed his undergraduate Master of Physics degree at the University of York in 2009 and went on to pursue a DPhil in Condensed Matter Physics at the University of Oxford where he developed new hybrid protein-DNA nanotechnology, harnessing natural protein machines with DNA nanostructures.
 In 2013 he returned to York as a Postdoctoral Research Associate with Professor Mark Leake designing and building new single-molecule microscopes and analysis software.
 He has used these new tools in a variety of projects spanning nanotechnology, biology and health.

 Project: ‘Nanosensors to understand glucose metabolism and disease, towards biomedical application’